- High

 Student-led Clubs & Activities

-• Fata Morgana: Student choreographed and performed dance troop
+- Fata Morgana: Student choreographed and performed dance company

 Highlights